-Prerequisite: A minimum prerequisite of high school Algebra I, Geometry, and Algebra II with an appropriate mathematics placement score is required.
+Prerequisite: A minimum ACT Math score of 23 or College Algebra Compass Score of 46-100.
 An alternative to this is that the student should successfully pass with a C or higher (S if taken as pass/fail) MTH 112.